 - 31 — Assistant trainer experience thanks to a LinkedIn request

 When I was 31, back in the Netherlands after spending half a year in Nepal and India, I got more interested in working internationally.
 My gut feeling told me to go to Berlin.
 I arranged myself a European funding for young entrepreneurs.
 Once I knew I got the funding I asked people in the LinkedIn group ‘theory U’ who was living in Berlin, if they could use some assistance.
 I got several answers, but one with a real offer.
 The week I arrived in Berlin I had my first experience as an assistant trainer.

 Last year I started networking events for Dutch people in Berlin.
 I made a Facebook event, promoted it several times, created a separate Facebook group, found a cafe and soon the first event was a fact.
-At that point, I didn’t know yet that I would start organizing courses German for Dutch speakers, with a creative learning edge, some months later.
+At that point, I didn’t know yet that I would start organising courses German for Dutch speakers, with a creative learning edge, some months later.
 The events since then are also interesting from a perspective of meeting potential course participants.

 - 35 — Getting a client thanks to LinkedIn updates

 Several years ago I was looking for a new job.
 I had a job interview at a consultancy firm, where I eventually wasn’t hired because I was too senior.
 I stayed in contact with the people who worked there through LinkedIn.
 The end of last year I posted on LinkedIn that I was available for new projects.
 I received a message saying that they had just received European funding for a project that involved exploring business opportunities outside of the Netherlands and would like to talk to me about it.
 We started working together about a month later.

 - 35 — A client finding me thanks to a Facebook group I am managing